Contributing to ARM Trusted Firmware

 Corporate CLA if their employees' intellectual property has been assigned to

 the employer.
-Copies of the CLAs are available on request from
+Copies of the CLAs are available from the [contributing page] of

 For this project, ARM also requires the GitHub account name(s) associated with